 Pentyrch Community Council Offices

 Pentyrch Community Council bought the old Police Station from the South Wales Police in 2000 and from where all the administration and maintenance of all Council property is carried out.
 The police initially maintained a presence at the Police Station but this ceased in 2012.
-The offices, museum and library are open Monday to Friday from 9 am – 1 pm.
+The offices, museum and library are open on Fridays from 10-noon.

 The Village Hall is built on land owned by Pentyrch Community Council and was formerly the site of Bronllwyn Chapel.
 The Village Hall is run by a Management Committee and is the hub of Village life.